Protein Shakes for Teenage Athletes: 7 Ways to Add Protein

 #3: Dry Milk: Easy Way to Boost Protein, Calcium, and Vitamin D

-Keep in mind, however, that dry milk does contain lactose.
-If you are lactose intolerant, you will want to select a different option for increasing the protein content of your shake.
+Keep in mind, however, that dry milk does contain lactose. lactose.
+If the teen athlete lactose intolerant, you will want to select a different option for increasing the protein content of the shake.

 #4 Cottage Cheese: Ideal Addition to Bed Time Protein Shakes for Teenage Athletes

-Cottage cheese is a great source of protein, providing ~28 grams of protein per 1 cup serving.
-The majority of protein in cottage cheese is casein protein, which is more slowly absorbed by the body compared to other types of protein.
+Cottage cheese is a great source of protein, providing ~28 grams of protein per 1 cup serving (7).
+The majority of protein in cottage cheese is casein protein, which is more slowly absorbed by the body compared to other types of protein (1).

 Since casein protein is more slowly absorbed it is often recommended as an ideal protein source to consume prior to bed.
-If you are looking for additional snacks to have before bed, check-out my recent blog, 5 Healthy Evening Snack Ideas for Athletes.
+If you are looking for additional snacks to have before bed, check out my blog, 5 Healthy Evening Snack Ideas for Athletes.

 #5 Tofu: Plant-Based Source of Protein